 July 6, 2012

 *Although newspaper biographies of After Six state that the original Rudo Tux sold for $16.50 and this claim is seemingly validated by period advertisements such as the one above, this price may not be entirely correct.
-I recently came across a 1928 ad for a tuxedo re-seller that offers the Rudo at $25.
+I recently came across the above 1928 haberdasher ad offering the Rudo at $25.
 This led me to realize that the period ads I used to validate the $16.50 price are actually from a menswear trade journal and therefore are likely wholesale prices, not prices paid by the consumer.
 This theory is supported by the other 1925 ad for a Rudofker competitor shown above (from the same trade journal) which specifically states that its tuxedos are “to retail at” $25 and up, putting it on par with the aforementioned 1928 Rudo price.

 May 22, 2104